loeeeee/immich-in-lxc/README.md

 Install Immich in LXC with optional CUDA support.
 This guide should be applicable to any bare-metal installation, even the ones with Intel or AMD GPUs.

-**Something is BROKEN right now that may wipe the photo directory, please do not put it into production!!!**
+**Something is BROKEN right now that may wipe the thumbnail directory during upgrade in certain configuration, please do not put it into production!!!**

 ## Introduction